South Africa rip into England before Lord's rain

 Even before captains Ben Stokes and Dean Elgar exchanged words in the build-up over the merits of England's fresh approach, this was always likely to be a test of the positive method that brought the hosts four successive wins at the beginning of the summer.

-As early as the toss, England were given a new challenge - all of those four wins had come batting second - as Elgar pounced on the opportunity to unleash his four ferocious seamers.
+As early as the toss, England were given a new challenge - all of those four wins came batting second - as Elgar pounced on the opportunity to unleash his four ferocious seamers.

 And, despite the predicament they find themselves in, the score should not yet be seen as an argument against England's aggression.